MicrosoftDocs/cpp-docs/docs/standard-library/cpp-standard-library-overview.md

 The C++ standard defines two kinds of conforming libraries:
 - A *hosted implementation*, which supports all of the required standard library headers described by the C++ ISO standard.
-- A *freestanding implementation*, which requires only a subset of the standard libary  headers:
+- A *freestanding implementation*, which requires only a subset of the standard library headers.
+The required subset is:

 [`<atomic>`](../standard-library/atomic.md) (declaring at least `atomic_signed_lock_free` and `atomic_unsigned_lock_free`)\
 [`<bit>`](../standard-library/bit.md)\